Rivenscryr/AntiGameReborn/docs/en/index.md

 ---
-redirect_from: "/index/"
+redirect_from: "/"
 lang: en
+name:
 ---

-Welcome to the homepage of AntiGameReborn, the most popular addon for the browsergame OGame.
+Welcome to the homepage of **AntiGameReborn**, the most popular addon for the browsergame OGame.

 AntiGameReborn provides a lot of useful features for every play style: